patricksp08/reprography-nodejs/README.md

 # Reprography Project || Back-end

 ## Apresentation
-Welcome, this project is the Course Conclusion Work (TCC) of the developers **Daniel Santos Lopes Silva, João Otavio Ferraz Silva, Mario Lucca de Oliveira Padrão, Mauricio Alves Moreira, Oséias Farias de Jesus, Patrick de Almeida Borges and Tiago Soares Caetano**, students from the **SENAI Suiço-Brasileira Escola Paulo Ernesto Tolle**.
+Welcome, this project is the Course Conclusion Work <a href="https://pt.wikipedia.org/wiki/Trabalho_de_conclus%C3%A3o_de_curso"> (TCC) </a> of the technical course in Development of systems of the School SENAI Swiss-Brazilian Paulo Ernesto Tolle.

-## Project Status: ⚠️ Under development ⚠️
+### Project Status: ⚠️ Under development ⚠️

 # About the project
 This application was requested by the coordinator of the Senai Suiço-Brasileira school, in order to control the prints made by the different sectors of the school (teachers, employees, etc.), thus being able to better manage expenses and waste.